picatz/terraform-google-nomad/README.md

 ...
 ```

-Then open your browser at `http://localhost:4646/ui/` to see the Nomad UI exposed securley on your localhost.
+Then open your browser at `http://localhost:4646/ui/` to securely access the Nomad UI.